microsoft/app-store-vsts-extension/CONTRIBUTING.md

-# Visual Studio Team Services Extension for the Apple App Store Contributor Guide
+# Azure DevOps Extension for the Apple App Store Contributor Guide
 The instructions below will help you set up your development environment to contribute to this repository.
 Make sure you've already cloned the repo.  :smile: